Nauja/SoGMAPI/README.md

 The official game executable **Secrets Of Grindea.exe** is modified to include the ModLoader.
 The ModLoader is a bridge between the game source code and the modding API.
 It takes care of loading and initialiazing mods installed in the **Mods** subfolder when the game starts.

 This repository contains:
+* The modified game executable: containing the ModLoader.
 * A launcher: allowing to install the ModLoader and manage installed mods.
 * A modding API: provide an interface to mod the game.
 * Samples: show how to use the modding API to create mods.